-Bled Town Hall Civil Wedding Ceremony in Slovenia
+Slovenia Wedding Photographs Of Bled Town Hall Civil Ceremony

-Simon was a mixture of what looked like nervousness and feverish excitement, whilst Caroline maintained her happy calmness.
+Simon was a mixture of what looked like nervousness and feverish excitement.
+Caroline maintained her happy calmness.
 Family and close friends looked on.
 After much laughter, hugging and tears the happy couple signed the register and left into autumn rain as husband and wife.

 Destination Wedding Photos of Boat Ride on Lake Bled

-A short jaunt down to the shore line and we embarked two ‘Pletna’.
+A short jaunt down to the shoreline and we embarked two ‘Pletna’.
 The traditional flat-bottomed boats or gondola, powered by one man with two oars.
 Wrapped up and sheltered against the elements we slowly moved across the lake.
-The distant island and it’s church growing larger and larger on the horizon.
+Not the first thing you think of when someone mentions Slovenia wedding photographs.
+The distant island and its church growing larger and larger on the horizon.
 Slovenian tradition dictates that a groom should carry his bride up all 99 steps to the church without her making a sound!
-Given the rain and carpet of wet leaves we were glad that some traditions were left to be.
+Given the rain and carpet of wet leaves, we were glad that some traditions were left to be.

-Destination Wedding Photographers at Bled Island and Church
+Slovenia Wedding Photographs at Bled Island and Church

 As the guests warmed up in a café we had a couple of minutes with the happy couple alone before the light left us.
 We utilised one of the bell tower walls and a couple of doorways.
 The Pilgrimage Church of the Assumption of Mary dates back to the 1400s.
 Restored several times after multiple earthquakes it is an eclectic mixture of Gothic and baroque styling.

 Fragments of frescoes with the scenes from Mary’s life are preserved on the walls for all to see.
 The eye is easily distracted by extensive golden detailing inside.
-In the centre hangs a bell rope belonging to the ‘Wishing Bell’.
-Consecrated and rung since 1534 it is said that whomever rings this bell gives honour to the Virgin Mary and their wish will come true.
+In the centre hangs a bell-rope belonging to the ‘Wishing Bell’.
+Consecrated and rung since 1534 it is said that whoever rings this bell gives honour to the Virgin Mary and their wish will come true.

 Caroline and Simon held on to the rope, had a kiss and rang the bell.
 We wondered what they wished for, whatever it was it didn’t stop them kissing again and again, and again!